 Reviewed by Mike Sutton

-Updated June 24, 2024 | Published February 4, 2014
+Updated April 9, 2026 | Published February 4, 2014

 Perimeter drains are also known as weeping tiles or French drains.
-Though actual clay tiles were once used to divert water, the “tiles” name has stuck even though tiles are no longer used.
-Perforated pipes are much more common nowadays.
-The “French” designation comes from Henry French of Concord, Massachusetts, who popularized the drainage method in the 1800s.
+Old systems used actual clay tiles to divert water.
+New systems no longer feature tiles, but the “tiles” name has stuck.
+Modern systems more commonly use perforated pipes to collect and channel water.
+The “French” in “French drains” comes from Henry French, who popularized the drainage method in the 1800s.

-The perforations consist of thousands of tiny holes or slits that allow water to enter the pipe, and drain away from the foundation.
-The pipe is often covered by a mesh permeable sock which helps to prevent soil from getting into the pipe.
+A perimeter drain includes a perforated pipe installed underground, around the perimeter of the house.
+The thousands of tiny holes or slits allow water to enter the pipe and drain away from the foundation.
+The pipe is often covered by a mesh permeable sock which prevents soil from getting inside.

 When a house is constructed, a certain amount of dirt around the perimeter of the home is excavated.
 Once construction is finished, this dirt is put back into place, making it looser than the untouched soil next to it.
-Therefore, water runs more easily through this soil, which just happens to be right next to your basement or crawl space walls.
+Therefore, water runs more easily through this soil, which just happens to be right next to the basement or crawl space walls.

 Proper sloping, in addition to properly functioning perimeter drains, is vital in preventing water seepage.
 Most experts recommend a downward slope, away from the foundation, of 6 to 15 centimetres over a distance of 3 metres.